College of Arts and Sciences

 Students in college-level mathematics courses are generally assumed to have completed two years of high school algebra.
 All newly enrolled students should take the math placement test to determine their skill level and math class they could enroll in.

 Placement testing and counseling are available through the Office of Admissions.

 The order in which courses should be taken is shown in the following tree diagram, going from top to bottom:

-- MATH M125-MATH M126.
+- MATH-M 125-MATH-M 126, MATH-M 127.
 Preparation for calculus.
 Need not be taken by students with a strong background in algebra (including analytic geometry and logarithms) and trigonometry may be taken concurrently.

 In addition to mathematics courses, all majors are strongly encouraged to study another discipline, in depth, which uses mathematics.
 Courses in physics, chemistry, computer science, and business are recommended.
 Students must also complete the general requirement of the College of Arts and Sciences.